Acts

 The Church in Jerusalem (1:1-8:3)

-After Jesus' ascension and the outpouring of the Holy Spirit at Pentecost, the apostles preach boldly in Jerusalem.
-The church grows rapidly, accompanied by miracles, communal sharing, and increasing opposition from the Jewish authorities.
-Stephen becomes the first martyr, and his death triggers a wider persecution that scatters the believers beyond Jerusalem.
+After Jesus' ascension and the outpouring of the Holy Spirit at Pentecost, the apostles preach in Jerusalem with boldness.
+The church grows quickly, marked by miracles, shared life, and rising opposition from the Jewish authorities.
+Stephen becomes the first martyr, and his death sparks a broader persecution that scatters believers beyond Jerusalem.

 The Church in Judea and Samaria (8:4-12:25)

-The gospel spreads outward as Philip preaches in Samaria and to an Ethiopian official, Saul of Tarsus is dramatically converted on the road to Damascus, and Peter receives a vision leading him to baptize the Gentile Cornelius and his household -- a pivotal turning point for the church.
-The church at Antioch is established, Herod Agrippa persecutes the Jerusalem church, and James the brother of John is martyred.
+The gospel spreads outward.
+Philip preaches in Samaria and to an Ethiopian official; Saul of Tarsus is converted on the road to Damascus; and Peter receives a vision that leads him to baptize the Gentile Cornelius and his household, a turning point in the church's life.
+The church at Antioch is established, Herod Agrippa persecutes the believers in Jerusalem, and James the brother of John is martyred.

 Paul's First Missionary Journey and the Jerusalem Council (13:1-15:35)

 The church at Antioch commissions Barnabas and Paul for missionary work.
-They travel through Cyprus and southern Asia Minor, preaching in synagogues and establishing churches among both Jews and Gentiles.
-The question of whether Gentile converts must observe the Mosaic law is resolved at the Jerusalem Council, which determines that Gentiles need not be circumcised.
+They travel through Cyprus and southern Asia Minor, preaching in synagogues and establishing churches among Jews and Gentiles alike.
+The question of whether Gentile converts must observe the Mosaic law is addressed at the Jerusalem Council, which determines that Gentiles need not be circumcised.

 Paul's Second and Third Missionary Journeys (15:36-21:16)

 Paul, now traveling with Silas and later Timothy and others, extends his mission into Macedonia and Greece, establishing churches in Philippi, Thessalonica, Corinth, and Ephesus.
-These journeys produce many of the churches to which Paul's New Testament letters are addressed.
-Paul eventually resolves to return to Jerusalem, despite prophetic warnings of danger.
+Many of the churches founded on these journeys later receive Paul's New Testament letters.
+Paul eventually resolves to return to Jerusalem despite prophetic warnings of danger.

 Paul's Arrest, Trials, and Journey to Rome (21:17-28:31)

-Paul is arrested in the Jerusalem temple, delivers defense speeches before the Sanhedrin, the Roman governors Felix and Festus, and King Agrippa, appeals to Caesar as a Roman citizen, survives a shipwreck on the voyage to Italy, and arrives in Rome, where he spends two years under house arrest, freely preaching the kingdom of God.
+Paul is arrested in the Jerusalem temple, gives his defense before the Sanhedrin, the Roman governors Felix and Festus, and King Agrippa, appeals to Caesar as a Roman citizen, survives a shipwreck on the voyage to Italy, and arrives in Rome, where he spends two years under house arrest while freely preaching the kingdom of God.

 Chapter Summaries